 Jesus also, that he might sanctify the people with his own blood, suffered outside the gate.
 Therefore, let us go forth to him outside the camp, bearing his reproach.
 For we have no continuing city here, but we seek one to come.

 ¶1.
-Paul, a slave of God, and an apostle of Jesus Christ for the faith of God’s elect and for the knowledge of truth that is in accord with godliness,
+Paul, a slave of God and an apostle of Jesus Christ for the faith of God’s elect and the knowledge of truth, which is in accord with godliness,

-3. but in His own appointed time, He revealed His word through the preaching with which I was entrusted by the command of God our Savior.
+3. And in His own time, He revealed His Word through preaching, with which I was entrusted by the command of God our Savior.

-4. To Titus, my true son in the common faith: Grace, mercy, and peace from God the Father and from the Lord Jesus Christ, our Savior.
+4. To Titus, my true son in the commonly held faith: Grace, mercy, and peace from God the Father and from the Lord Jesus Christ, our Savior.

 ¶5.
 I left you in Crete for this reason, that you might set the remaining things in order and appoint elders in each city, as I directed you,

-9. holding fast the faithful message of the doctrine so that he might be able both to exhort with sound doctrine and to confute those who oppose him.
+9.holding fast the faithful message of the doctrine so that he might be able both to exhort with sound doctrine and to confute those who speak against it.

 ¶10.
 For there are many rebellious, vain talkers and deceivers, especially those of the circumcision,

-11. whose mouths must be stopped, who subvert whole houses, teaching things they should not for the sake of disgraceful gain.
+11.whose mouths must be stopped, who subvert whole houses, teaching things they should not for the sake of base gain.